 Taste Is in The Mind of The Consumer

 Some people say coffee is a science; others say it’s art.
 I believe it’s both.
 I like to compare it to art because we approach it in the same manner.
 For instance, I have no trouble appreciating the Mona Lisa.
-However, if I had to comment on Willem de Kooning’s Woman series, I’d have to say that they hurt my eyes.
+However, if I had to comment on Willem de Kooning’s Woman series, I’d have to say that it hurts my eyes.

 But I’m no expert.